smucclaw/complaw/doc/ex-xmp-20200808/xmp/README.md

 1. In write mode, allow pipes from stdin
 1. In write mode, allow redirection from stdin

+- Can JSON contain more than the default 4 attributes??? e.g. Charlie is involved, wants to buy X. If the script has 5 elements, can it still function?
+- If JSON contains nested objects?

 ### Proposed Final Command Line Help

 Either or; still studying the better option.

 ```
+l4netadata infile [--write outfile]
 l4metadata [-h] [-t {json,yaml}] [-j | -y] infile [--write [-m file] outfile]
 ```